-Under the Corporations Act and Daramala College's Continuous, the Continuous delegate any of its functions except
+In accordance with the Corporations Act and Daramalan College's Constitution, the Board possesses the authority to delegate its functions, with the following exceptions:

-- (a) the power of delegation, and - (b) any functions reserved to the Board under the Corporations Act.
+- The power of delegation itself. - Functions explicitly reserved to the Board under the Corporations Act.

 The Board may delegate its functions to: